TritonDataCenter/manatee-state-machine/README.md

 A new generation is declared in one of three cases:

-* during initial cluster setup (when there's no cluster state), by the peer with the lowest-numbered ephemeral node, when there's at least one other peer present;
+* during initial cluster setup (when there's no cluster state), by the peer with the lowest-ordered ephemeral node, when there's at least one other peer present;
 * when a sync S in generation G declares that P has failed, and S has caught up to where P was at the start of generation G, and there's another async A0